microsoft/dstoolkit-devcontainers/README.md

 If you have connected to the origin repository using SSH authentication, you will need to do a bit of setup to reuse your local SSH key inside a Dev Container automatically, which will allow you to interact with the origin repository (git push, git pull etc.) inside the Dev Container.

-1. Try the recommendations in the official docs: <https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials>
+1. Try the recommendations in the official docs for [sharing git credentials](<https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials>)
 1. If the previous step doesn't work, try the below method, that includes a bit of additional code to add keys to the SSH agent.

-Add the following to your ~/.bash_profile or ~/.profile or ~/.zprofile (by default most WSL users will have only a ~/.profile) so an ssh-agent will be started when needed and default keys will be added to the agent.
+Add the following to your ~/.bash_profile, ~/.profile, ~/.zprofile or similar (by default most WSL users will have only a ~/.profile) so an ssh-agent will be started when needed and default keys will be added to the agent.
 The ssh-agent will then automatically forward keys to your Dev Container when its launched.

 ```sh
 # this part taken from https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials